romulloferreira/BrazilCovid19_DataAnalysis/README.md

 ## Installation <a name="installation"></a>

-You will need the standard data science libraries found in the Anaconda distribution of Python.
+You will need the standard data science libraries found in the [Anaconda](https://docs.anaconda.com/anaconda/install/) distribution of Python.
 The code should run with no issues using Python versions 3.*.

 ## Project Motivation<a name="motivation"></a>

 For this project, I was interestested in analyzing COVID-19 situation in Brazil.
 Understanding the shape, speed, and location of outbreaks.
 Specifically, I looked at the following questions:

-1. What is the total cases on 2021-03-19?
+1. What was the total cases on 2021-03-19?
-2. What is the total new cases on 2021-03-19 (for last 24 hours)?
+2. What was the total new cases on 2021-03-19 (for last 24 hours)?
-3. What is the total recovered cases on 2021-03-19?
+3. What was the total recovered cases on 2021-03-19?
-4. What is the total followup cases on 2021-03-19?
+4. What was the total followup cases on 2021-03-19?
-5. What is the cumulative COVID-19 deaths on 2021-03-19?
+5. What was the cumulative COVID-19 deaths on 2021-03-19?
-6. What is the total new deaths on 2021-03-19 (for last 24 hours)?
+6. What was the total new deaths on 2021-03-19 (for last 24 hours)?
-7. What is the Incidence Coefficient of Covid-19?
+7. What was the Incidence Coefficient of Covid-19?
-8. What is the Mortality Coefficient for Covid-19?
+8. What was the Mortality Coefficient for Covid-19?
-9. What is the Covid-19 Lethality Rate?
+9. What was the Covid-19 Lethality Rate?
 10. Which region(zone) has the highest cumulative COVID-19 cases on 2021-03-19?
 11. Which states have the highest cumulative COVID-19 cases on 2021-03-19?
 12. Which cities have the highest cumulative COVID-19 cases on 2021-03-19?